Leviathan121005/University-Programming-Portfolio/README.md

 Language: R

 Description: An R package that integrates support vector machine (SVM) from machine learning with hypothesis testing from statistics.
 It follows a structured SVM implementation covering data preprocessing, feature     selection, model training, prediction, and evaluation.
 Functions for Z-test and likelihood ratio test (LRT) are provided to evaluate the model's accuracy with statistical rigor.
 Additionally, the distribution of       data and the type I errors from the hypothesis testing can be visualized to help users design the model.
-For guides on how to use the package, please refer to the documentation in `BinarySVMXHT/doc/SVM-and-Hypothesis-Testing.html`.
+For more details and guides on how to use the package, please refer to `BinarySVMXHT/doc/SVM-and-Hypothesis-Testing.html`.

 How to run:
 - Download the `BinaryXSVMHT_0.1.0.tar.gz` in the `BinaryXSVMHT` folder.